elatov/elatov.github.io/_posts/2013-07-23-decrease-dmg-size-to-fit-on-a-single-layer-dvd.md

 ### Copy Contents of Sparse Image into a Smaller Sparse Image

-If you don&#8217;t have access to iDefrag, you can create a smaller sparse image:
+If you don't have access to iDefrag, you can create a smaller sparse image:

     kelatov@kmac:~$hdiutil create -size 4.3g -type SPARSE -fs HFS+ -volname Small_Sparse image2 -layout NONE
     created: /Users/kelatov/image2.sparseimage